OF THE STARS Autobiography of two Yogis, Ma Indira Devi & Dadaji Sri

 his daughter disciple, Indira Devi, who had come to him the previous year.
 She

-was a highly gifted mystic and never failed to sustain me with her luminous experiences
+was a highly gifted mystic and never failed to sustain him with her luminous experiences

 which Sri Aurobindo fully endorsed, acclaiming her Samadhi, or superconscious